ManiaticDevs/MCELDB/README.md

 A Minecraft Launcher which allows you to launch Minecraft on school computers and others for educational purposes.S

+#### For those found the secret.json is the login details, guess what.
+It's completly gone private and you can never find it.
+Unless you interogate Oikmo.

 ## Table of Contents

 - [Installation](#installation)